elementary-Inc/blog/_posts/2020-02-18-appcenter-spotlight-planner.md

   - appcenter-spotlight
 ---

-If you've been looking for a great task management app, look no further: Planner by Alain M. is the one.
+If you've been looking for a great task management app, look no further: Planner by Alain is the one.
 It's also by far one of the most polished apps I've seen in AppCenter—it does so much, but it does it all well.

 {% include appcenter.html %}